105hua/105hua/README.md

 # :wave: Welcome

-Hello, my name is Josh and I am a 17 year old Computer Science student from the UK.
+Hello, my name is Josh and I am an 18 year old Computer Science student from the UK.
 I really enjoy programming and playing games like Rust, X-Plane 11 and Minecraft.

 I am currently working on designing a range of Rust servers for the RAT Media Group, an upcoming organization.